-The reception quality (FPV range) is widely depending on the VTX’s broadcast power and VTX antenna type.
-While together with the M80S (with 25mW VTX) I got stable signal from as far as 100 meters, with the HolyBro Kopis 1 (VTX set to 600mW) FPV range was more than I will ever need from a racing quad.
+The reception quality (FPV range) is widely dependent on the VTX’s broadcast power and VTX antenna type.
+While together with the M80S (with 25mW VTX) I got a stable signal from as far as 100 meters, with the HolyBro Kopis 1 (VTX set to 600mW) FPV range was more than I will ever need from a racing quad.

-I almost forgot to mention that as input for the screen you can toggle between: HDMI, RF A, RF B, Diversity or Analogue.
+I almost forgot to mention that as input for the screen you can toggle between HDMI, RF-A, RF-B, Diversity, or Analogue.
 No PIP feature, if you ask.

-Under the configuration menu you can adjust the: Contrast, Brightness, Hue, Saturation, Sharpness, Color temp, scale, Picture mode and noise reduction.
+Under the configuration menu, you can adjust the: Contrast, Brightness, Hue, Saturation, Sharpness, Color temp, scale, Picture mode, and noise reduction.

 I was very impressed by the image quality of the Eachine EV900.
 The 1920 x 1080 screen does the job pretty well.
 The problem with HDMI was a big turn off, but this issue is probably only with my copy.
 The lack of integrated DVR is compensated by Diversity receiver and pretty cool design.
 Those with big nose should be aware regarding this box goggles, at least till Eachine updates the face plate of EV900.